-Dr. Bengt Winblad, MD, PhD, Chairman, is professor of geriatric medicine and chief physician at the Karolinska University Hospital, Huddinge and the Karolinska Institute in Stockholm, Sweden.
-Professor Winblad is co-chair of the European Alzheimer Disease

-Consortium and chairs the Medical Scientific Advisory Panel of the Alzheimer Disease International.
-In 2009, Dr. Winblad was ranked the world's most prolific researcher in the Alzheimer's disease field.
+Dr. Bengt Winblad, MD, PhD, Chairman, is professor emeritus of geriatric medicine and former chief physician at the Karolinska University Hospital, Huddinge and the Karolinska Institute in Stockholm, Sweden.
+Professor Winblad is co-chair of the European Alzheimer Disease Consortium and chairs the Medical Scientific Advisory Panel of the Alzheimer Disease International and was closely involved in the development and registration of memantine (Axura, Ebixa, Namenda) and other Alzheimer's disease programs.
+In 2009, Dr. Winblad was ranked the world's most prolific researcher in the Alzheimer's disease field and he has published more than 1,200 peer-review papers.

-Dr. Jeffrey Cummings, MD, ScD is director of the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas and Cleveland.
+Dr. Jeffrey Cummings, MD, ScD is Founding Director, Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas, Nevada and Cleveland, Ohio.
+Dr. Cummings is Professor of Medicine (Neurology) at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University and he is Principal Investigator/Director of the NIH/NIGMS-funded Center for Neurodegeneration and Translational Neuroscience.
 In 2008, Dr. Cummings received the Ronald and Nancy Reagan Research Award from the National Alzheimer's Association.
+Dr. Cummings has published more than 500 peer-review articles.

-Dr. Henrik Zetterberg, MD, PhD is professor of neurochemistry at the University of Gothenburg and was a Fulbright Scholar and research fellow in neurology at the Harvard Institutes of Medicine, Boston between 2004 and 2005.
+Dr. Henrik Zetterberg, MD, PhD is Professor of Neurochemistry at the University of Gothenburg, Sweden, and at University College London, UK, as well as the Head of the Department of Psychiatry and Neurochemistry at the Sahlgrenska Academy at the University of Gothenburg, Sweden.
+Dr. Zetterberg was a Fulbright Scholar and research fellow in neurology at the Harvard Institutes of Medicine, Boston between 2004 and 2005.
+He has published more than 1,000 peer-reviewed articles with focus on the central nervous system and Alzheimer's disease.
+Dr. Zetterberg provides expert knowledge on blood and cerebrospinal fluid biomarkers.
 Dr. Zetterberg is an established leader in the field of neurochemistry, biomarkers and diagnostics.